Kent Yeomanry: 143 (Kent Yeomanry) Field Regiment, Royal Artillery

 143rd Field Regiment mobilised on 3 September 1939 at Ashford under Eastern Command with 386 (Duke of Connaught's Own Yeomanry) and 388 (Queen's Own Yeomanry) Batteries.
 It spent the early part of the war in Iceland.
 While there, it was reorganised from two 12-gun batteries to three 8-gun batteries when the third battery (507) was formed in the regiment in May 1941.
 It was authorised to use the "Kent Yeomanry" designation from 17 February 1942.

 Arriving back in the UK, the regiment was assigned to the 49th (West Riding) Infantry Division, the Polar Bears, on 26 April 1942; it was to remain with the division for the rest of the war.
 The division began landing in Normandy on 12 June 1944 (D-Day + 6) and participated in the North-West Europe Campaign.
 Equipped with Sexton self-propelled 25-pounder guns, the regiment gave support to the British and Canadian forces attacking Caen (First and Second Battle of the Odon).
-During Operation Martlet its Sextons supported 147th Brigdae and C Squadron of the Sherwood Rangers Yeomanry in their attack on St Nicholas Farm.
+During Operation Martlet its Sextons supported 147th Brigade and C Squadron of the Sherwood Rangers Yeomanry in their attack on St Nicholas Farm.
 Later they were also in action around Le Havre (Operation Astonia) as part of the First Canadian Army, at the Turnhout Canal and in the Battle of the Scheldt.
 The winter of 1944-1945 was spent on the Dutch–German border along the River Maas.
 Their final action was at the Second Battle of Arnhem in April 1945.